Home

 It can now be regarded as somewhat remarkable as the records prove that the Youngkens, Overpecks, Pearsons, Bucks, Gruvers, Frankenfields, Pursells, Hoffmans, Zeigenfooses, Zeiglers, Clemmers and some others originally settled in Springfield, and later their descendants moved southwards on the line of the Haycock Run valley and the old Durham road, instead of having arrived from below, as would have been generally expected.
 This was brought about through the arrival of the early immigrants at Philadelphia, proceeding up the valleys of the Schuylkill and Perkiomen, and from thence either moving directly eastwards or higher up by a semicircle southeastwards into the township of Springfield, and then later into Nockamixon and Haycock.
 This can be readily understood, that on a direct line from Philadelphia to Reading and to the eastward of the same was much earlier settled by the Germans than the adjacent parts of northern Bucks county, thus first following the direction of improvement and subsequently wheeling around eastwards to secure wild or unoccupied lands at lower rates, which to an industrious and frugal people with limited means was an object.

-Above: Tohickon Reformed Church, where 2 of the Junghen babies were baptized.
-Below: tablet at the grave of the Junghens' pastor, Rev. Johannes Conrad Würze in the Zion United Church of Christ in York, PA.
+Above and below left: a newer version of the Tohickon Reformed Church, where 2 of the Junghen babies were baptized.
+Below right: tablet at the grave of the Junghens' pastor, Rev. Johannes Conrad Würze in the Zion United Church of Christ in York, PA.

 In the early years of their settlement, the Youngkens had to travel a sizable distance to attend church services.
 Writing in the article "St. Luke's Church, Nockamixon, Pa.," published in December 1911 edition of The Pennsylvania German, John A. Ruth said that: